Characters: Darker Than Black

 - Amicable Exes: Extremely amicable to Hei.
 He disagrees but changes his mind in their final confrontation.

 - Big Bad: Kinda-sorta-almost-not-really-AGH my head hurts in Season 1.
+In the end it depends on which side the viewer takes.

 - Blondes Are Evil: Blonde Contractor, assuming that it isn't actually green, what with her status as a...

-- The Chessmaster: Even after her "death."
+- The Chessmaster: Which is not surprising, considering her ability.
+Even after her "death."

 - Cuteness Proximity: Acts even more cutesy than usual over Mao.